“Hey friend. You had your high beams on me there.”

 There were five drawers of varying depth and weight that were thick and strong enough to contain a rabid raccoon, should one challenge you while you’re onstage.
 Luckily these drawers came out so we could heft it up the storm door stairs.
 The biggest drawer must’ve weighed 15 pounds empty, to say nothing of the 23 pound raccoon it would hold.

 About four and a half hours later, we had emptied the basement of the furniture we wanted and the garage was free of its treasures.
 We just had to get the aforementioned loveseat and chairs out of the basement and stow them in the garage.
 The lone chair and ottoman were a breeze!
 Rejuvenation surged through our bodies as we jogged back down the storm door steps.
 The end was near!
-I had already mentioned more than once that a slushie or some other frozen beverage sounded really good, so we knew we were headed toward a margarita or the nearest 7-11 soon.
+I had already mentioned more than once that a slushie or some other frozen beverage sounded really good, so we knew we were headed toward a margarita or the nearest friendly 7-11 soon.
 We just had to pick up the recliner.
 And The Loveseat.

 …just a little more…